DCCExpress/DCCExpress-Mini/README.md

 ## Building

-The EX_CommandStation project should be compiled the same way as the original.
+The EX-CommandStation project should be compiled the same way as the original.
 Make sure the HTTP directive is defined in your config.h to enable the web server.

 ### ⚠️ NodeJS  must be installed ⚠️